 What Should You Do With Unfertilized Eggs?

-It can be distressing to take her eggs away, so she may become aggressive when you react to them or frantic after they are gone.
-So, keep an eye out for when she stops trying to nest or realizes the eggs are infertile.
+Taking her eggs away can be distressing, leading to possible aggression or frantic behavior.
+So keep an eye out for when she stops trying to nest or realizes the eggs are infertile.

 At this point, you can remove the eggs without upsetting or disturbing her.

 Wild cockatiels have 1–3 clutches per year, with 4-6 eggs in each clutch.
 The Evolution of Begging predicts that each egg will be laid two days apart.